The Global Mobility

 the new Turing Scheme.
 Turing is expected to be the primary programme for

-outward student mobility from September 2021.
+outward student mobility.
 The government wants the scheme

 to be international in focus rather than being focused solely on Europe.
 Funding may be available through the Turing Scheme for